devotronico/react_setup_20230101/README.md

 fix(all-home): add the date
-docs(all-doc): edd details for the commits fix(all-about): fix the second argument type passed to the function myFunc
+docs(all-doc): edd details for the commits fix(all-about): fix the second argument type passed to the function myFunc chore(all-global): fix the name of the lib semantic-release
 ```

 ---